 - Proven solid experience in software development across numerous industries, like FinTech, Healthcare, Streaming, etc.

-The Cleveroad team is competent in Saas web application development, as well as mobile one, integrating APIs, qualitative data storage, and cloud hosting.
-Our professionals apply all our resources to guarantee meeting each of your requirements and architect a full-fledged SaaS product.
+The Cleveroad team is competent in Saas web application development, as well as a mobile one, integrating APIs, qualitative data storage, and cloud hosting.
+Our professionals apply all our resources to guarantee meeting each of your requirements and architect a full-fledged SaaS application.

-To prove this, we want to share one of our cases- RetailOps.
+To prove this, we want to share our featured cases.

-RetailOps is a versatile SaaS product that provides a bunch of tools for retail companies.
+RetailOps is a versatile SaaS platform for retail operations, including warehouse management, inventory control, receiving, and more.
 We started redesigning the app to make it more easy-to-use.
 We’ve re-engineered RetailOps and made it run on Swift (native language for iOS development) instead of Cordova.
 The application is integrated with the Socket Mobile barcode scanner utilizing its SDK.
 That means an iPhone can connect with the scanner via Bluetooth.
 The application helps track every movement of inventory from the moment it arrives in a warehouse to the minute it ships.

 Our specialists will provide you with a detailed consultation to create top-quality software for you

-We’ve singled out the six steps to building a SaaS product.
+We’ve singled out the six steps of SaaS app development:

 - Step 1.
 Consider the Service Value